emmajanedrews/base-template/_posts/2018-03-15-i-can-help-you-sell-your-home-fast.md

 Recently I’ve gotten a lot of calls from people who need to sell their homes quickly.

-Whether they’re behind on taxes, have inherited a property, or are facing foreclosure, the need to get a home off the market fast is an increasingly-common situation.&nbsp;
+Whether they’re behind on taxes, have inherited a property, or are facing foreclosure, the need to get a home off the market fast is an increasingly common situation.&nbsp;

-Whatever the specifics of their situation, **buyers in these circumstances often feel pressure to sell for a price that’s too low.**I want you to know that you do have options.
+Whatever the specifics of their situation, **buyers in these circumstances often feel pressure to sell for a price that’s too low.&nbsp;**I want you to know that you do have options.

 {% include pullquote.html %}